moq-wg/moq-transport/draft-ietf-moq-transport.md

 A subscriber that receives SUBSCRIBE_DONE SHOULD set a timer of at least 2 seconds in case some datagrams or unopened streams are still inbound due to prioritization or packet loss.
 Once the timer has expired, the receiver destroys subscription state once all open streams for the subscription have closed.
-Ai receiver MAY destroy subscription state earlier, at the cost of potentially not delivering some late objects to the application.
+A subscriber MAY discard subscription state earlier, at the cost of potentially not delivering some late objects to the application.

 The format of `SUBSCRIBE_DONE` is as follows: